rage/tmc-vscode/README.md

 You can determine in the settings view where downloaded exercises are stored.
 You can open the settings view by pressing settings button in the TMC Menu.

+#### Download old submissions

+You can download old submissions by choosing `Download old submissions` from the TMC Menu.

 ![Settings in TMC Menu](media/tmc-settings.png)

 In the settings view you can change the download path by pressing "Change path" button.
 This will opens a file explorer, where you can choose the new location for the exercises.